mzampetakis/aquago/README.md

 ## Future Work 🐡
 * Run without the need of Google Drive usage.
 Work with local images placed in the corresponding folders.
-* Resize images with a more convenient way.
-Currently the resize is proportionally to original pixel/size.
-Make the resize proportion to screen size and object's real size (if possible 😁).
 * Improve the background removal algorithm (need better efficiency with decent performance)
-* Add some background noise.
+* Add some background sound - as a real aquarium.

 # Enjoy
 I hope you enjoy this app at least as I did while developing it and while I am watching this just working...

 ### Contributions are more than welcome in form of PRs or issues!
+But most importantly I would like to know if you enjoyed this!